Words by Beant K. Dhillon, Visuals by Allison Corr

-What are the 3-5 words that come to your mind when you think of creativity?
+What are the three to five words that come to your mind when you think of creativity?

 When I ask this question in my webinars or workshops, people often mention words like "innovative", "new" ,"useful."

 But these are only a part of the story.
 At the root of the word creativity, is the word create—which means to bring into being.
-Which is related to older words, which meant to produce, to give birth to, to grow, and so on.
-So to be creative, we first need to create.
+To be creative, we first need to create.
 This is true for whichever area you want to be creative in—be it user research, art, cooking, or gardening.

 Here are three approaches for nurturing and facilitating your creative thinking with examples from user research.

 - Create often—and always create more than one idea

 1. Always create more than one idea or solution

 Linus Pauling, a two-time Nobel laureate, said,“The best way to get a good idea is to have a lot of ideas.”

 When solving problems, we often settle on our default solution, or the first good solution we find.
 In this, we possibly miss out on a lot of fun, new perspectives, and opportunities.
 In contrast, creative thinking is about exploring the many "happily-ever-afters" rather than chasing after the "right" answer.

 Exploring multiple ideas helps us understand the problem and solution space better, opens up our mind, and can make us feel less stressed.
 Also, the more ideas we create or try out, the more novel our ideas.